WELCOME FROM ANDREW

 dobro, banjo, hammered dulcimer, guitar

 Gabe has been a crucial member of this tour since its inception in the Year of Our Lord 2000.
 He’s a songwriter, record producer (including AP’s The Burning Edge of Dawn), and breakfast taco connoisseur of the highest order.
-On that subject, Gabe owns a breakfast taco restaurant of his very own in Nashville’s 12 South and East Nashville neighborhoods and it’s awesome.
-It’s called Ladybird Taco, and you’re going to want to put it on your list of Nashville favorites. ladybirdtaco.com
+On that subject, Gabe owns a breakfast taco restaurant of his very own in Nashville’s 12 South and East Nashville neighborhoods and Birmingham, AL. It’s called Ladybird Taco, and you’re going to want to put it on your list of Nashville favorites.
+Ladybirdtaco.com

 BEN SHIVE